-APN: 72-381-2 and 72-381-1 Size: 4.75 acres Max Allowable Density.
-21 units per acre residential zoning density standards.
+APN: 72-381-2 and 72-381-1 Size: 4.75 acres

-Realistic Capacity based on property owner's application, density bonus application, and existing
+Realistic Capacity based on property owner's application and existing residential zoning standards, density bonus application, and existing residential zoning density standards.

 Trumark Homes has submitted an application to construct 90 units on a vacant 4.75-acre site on Grand Avenue.
 The prior owner completed all site clearance and demolition and site remediation to residential standards.
 Infrastructure capacity is available to service the project.
 The project will include the required 15% affordable housing units.
 No additional zoning changes are needed for the project.
 The project is privately funded.